Community Catholic Mausoleums for Above Ground Burials in the Philadelphia Area

 - Appreciate being entombed inside

-Four steps for above ground burial in a Catholic mausoleum:
+Four steps for above-ground burial in a Catholic community mausoleum:

 - Choose a space location or “crypt.”
-If you’ve already done this, you can schedule an appointment to discuss purchasing products.
+If you’ve already done this, you can schedule a consultation to discuss purchasing products.

-- Specifying if you want a single or companion (two-person) crypt.
+- Specify if you want a single or companion (two-person) crypt.
 You may be interred with a spouse even if he or she is not Catholic.